-Idaho is one of the youngest states to be admitted to the union.
+Idaho is one of the youngest states, the 43rd to be exact, to be admitted to the union.
 Idaho became a part of the United States in 1890.
-The Gem State is home to around 1,300,000 people.
-Idaho became a gambling friendly state late in the game as well, far behind most of the country.
+The Gem State is home to around 1,300,000 people, and became a gambling-friendly state late in the game as well, far behind most of the country.

-Gambling Found in Idaho
+Summing up Gambling Found in Idaho

-Pari-Mutuel betting is another part of Idaho where you have dog, horse and quarter horse racing on seven different tracks which players can make bets.
+Pari-Mutuel betting is another part of Idaho where you have a dog, horse and quarter horse racing on eight different tracks which players can make bets.
 Idaho has a state lottery which is relatively new, it began in 1989. $2.1 billion is contributed to the state over a period of 11 years offering all of the best games like Powerball, Mega Millions, Hot Lotto Sizzler and so many others.